 Natalie joined the Board of the Company in September 2011.
-She is Director of Metering at SSE plc and over the past five years has overseen the transformation to nationwide coverage in preparation for Smart Meter deployment.
-She is a member of the Safety, Health and Environmental Advisory Committee.
+She is Director of Customer Experience at SSE plc and previously oversaw the transformation to nationwide coverage in preparation for Smart Meter deployment.
+She is the Chair of Safety, Health and Environmental Advisory Committee.